-Media Projects,Inc., is a non-profit organization that has been producing and distributing documentary films for 35 years.
+Media Projects,Inc., is a non-profit organization that has been producing and distributing documentary films for over 40 years.
 Our films have aired nationwide on PBS and on both commercial and cable television.
 We distribute these films and videos throughout the United States, Canada and Europe to schools, libraries, museums, churches, social service organizations, youth groups and government agencies.
-They have won numerous national awards and have been selected for prestigious screenings in the United States and abroad.
+We have won numerous national awards and have been selected for prestigious screenings in the United States and abroad.
 Several of our films screen daily at museums and at the visitor center of the Women’s Rights National Historical Park in Seneca Falls, New York.

-Allen Mondell has worked in films and television as a writer, producer and director for 40 years.
+Allen Mondell has worked in films and television as a writer, producer and director for over 40 years.
 He began his career as a newspaper reporter in Baltimore in the mid-sixties and then went to work in 1968 for Westinghouse Broadcasting in Baltimore (WJZ-TV), first as a writer for a magazine program and then as a writer/director of documentary films about urban and social issues.

 Moving on to KERA-TV in Dallas, he spent five years as a writer, producer and director of documentaries and special programs.